LazyRen/LazyRen.github.io/_posts/devlog/Bw-Tree/2019-03-29-bw-tree-update-implementation.md

   // version the parent node snapshot will be overwritten with this child
   // node snapshot
   //
-  // NOTE 2: We could not use GetLatestNodeSnashot() here since it checks
+  // NOTE 2: We could not use GetLatestNodeSnapshot() here since it checks
   // current_level, which is -1 at this point
   context_p->current_snapshot.node_id = INVALID_NODE_ID;